Opinion: Judicial opinion

 A "judicial opinion" or "opinion of the court" is an opinion of a judge or group of judges that accompanies and explains an order or ruling in a controversy before the court.
 A judicial opinion generally lays out the facts that the court recognized as being established, the legal principles the court is bound by, and the application of the relevant principles to the recognized facts.
 The goal is to demonstrate the rationale the court used in reaching its decision.

 Reasoned opinion

 As the second step of the European Union's infringement procedure, the European Commission issues a "reasoned opinion" when it is concerned that a Member State has not implemented a Directive or other EU law.
-The reasoned opinion constitutes a formal request to the state concerned for implementing action to be taken, usually within a two month deadline.
+The reasoned opinion, provided for under Article 258 of the Treaty on the Functioning of the European Union, constitutes a formal request to the state concerned for implementing action to be taken, usually within a two month deadline.

 Also under EU law, a "reasoned opinion" may be issued by a Member State in relation to proposed EU legislation, if the Member State is concerned that the proposal infringes the EU's subsidiarity principle.
 Article 6, Protocol 2 to the Treaty of Lisbon (2007, entered into force on 1 December 2009) allows Member States to issue a reasoned opinion within 8 weeks of their official notification of the draft legislation.
+As from 2019-20 the European Commission has allowed a longer period for reasoned opinions to be issued over the Christmas and New Year period.